Skip to Main Content

 table of searches document icon

-A table which provides a summary of your searches, including the date each search was run, the database and platform used and the number of results exported.
+A table which lists all databases, registers, websites, and other sources you searched.
+Include the date each search was run, the database and platform used, and the number of results exported.

 Example - Table of searches and exports (DOCX, 26KB)